ngreifer/WeightIt/README.md

     #> Unweighted  429.
 185
     #> Weighted     99.82     185

-Desirable qualities include large effective sample sizes, which imply low variability in the weights (and therefore increased precision in estimating the treatment effect).
+Large effective sample sizes imply low variability in the weights, and therefore increased precision in estimating the treatment effect.

 Finally, we can estimate the effect of the treatment using a weighted outcome model, accounting for estimation of the weights in the standard